Lairizzle/rizzforge/content/posts/composition/index.md

 When you write in a language like C# it is "Object Oriented Programming".
 When you learn this there is a strong emphasis on inheritance.
 Inheritance is the "Is-A" relationship.
 For example; a _dog_ is-a _animal_.
 A _sports car_ is-a _car_.
-Typically this means that you can extend the parent class to the child class using the keyword _extends_.
+Typically this means that you can extend the parent class to the child class using the : after the clsss name then the name of the parent.
 Inheritance is not a bad thing but when you are working with something like making a video game it can create tight coupling and inflexibility.
 This is not always ideal.

 In contrast composition is the "Has-A" relationship.
 For example, a _car_ has-a _engine_.
 A _computer_ has-a _cpu_.
 In this setup